pierre-rouleau/about-erlang/doc/about-erlang.rst

 **Paper Books**                                           Books on Erlang.
 A list is also available on the
                                                           `Erlang/OTP Documentation`_ page.

-`Erlang and OTP in Action`_                               Written by Martin Logan, Eric Merrit and Richard Clarsson.
+                                                          - `Erlang and OTP in Action`_

+                                                            - Written by Martin Logan, Eric Merrit and Richard Clarsson.
                                                               Published in 2010.
-                                                          Very well written, concise and effective must read book to learn Erlang and OTP.
+                                                            - Very well written, concise and effective must read book to learn Erlang and OTP.
-                                                          Example code in `GitHub Erlang and OTP in Action`_.
+                                                            -  Example code in `GitHub Erlang and OTP in Action`_.

-`Property-Based Testing with PropEr, Erlang and Elixir`_  An intermediate/advanced book on property testing in
+                                                          - `Property-Based Testing with PropEr, Erlang and Elixir`_

-                                                          Erlang and Elixir, written by `Fred Hébert`_, published by The Pragmatic Bookshelf, 2019.
+                                                            - An intermediate/advanced book on property testing in Erlang and Elixir, written by `Fred Hébert`_, published by The Pragmatic Bookshelf, 2019.

 **Online Books**
-`Learn You Some Erlang for Great Good!`_                  An comprehensive introduction to Erlang written by
+                                                          - `Learn You Some Erlang for Great Good!`_

-                                                          `Fred Hébert`_.
+                                                            - A comprehensive introduction to Erlang written by `Fred Hébert`_.

-PropEr Testing

-`Stuff Goes Bad: Erlang in Anger`_                        A "*collection of tips and tricks to help understand where
+                                                          - `Stuff Goes Bad: Erlang in Anger`_

-                                                          failures come from*" and code to help debug Erlang systems.
+                                                            - A "*collection of tips and tricks to help understand where failures come from*" and code to help debug Erlang systems.
-                                                          Written by `Fred Hébert`_.
+                                                            - Written by `Fred Hébert`_.

+                                                          - `Adopting Erlang`_

-`Adopting Erlang`_                                        A book on Erlang system, how to build, how to use
-                                                          in production.
-Collectively written by
-                                                          the `adoptingerlang project contributors`_ which includes
-                                                          Tristan Sloughter and `Fred Hébert`_.
+                                                            - A book on Erlang system, how to build, how to use in production.
+Collectively written by the `adoptingerlang project contributors`_ which includes Tristan Sloughter and `Fred Hébert`_.

-`The Erlang Runtime System`_                              Written by Erik Stenman, this book focuses on tuning Erlang
-                                                          installation and describes how Erlang works.
+                                                          - `The Erlang Runtime System`_

+                                                            - Written by Erik Stenman, this book focuses on tuning Erlang installation and describes how Erlang works.

+                                                          - PropEr Testing

 **Online Courses**                                        List of online sites providing Erlang courses.
 `University of Kent`_ & FutureLearn  Erlang Courses       The following courses are available: